GabrielSlima/blog/articles/clean-code-formatting-rules.md

     </code>
     </pre>
     <p>
         Keep concepts (thoughts) vertically separated by blank lines.
-Consider using the style guide of the current language you are usins.
+Consider using the style guide of the current language you are using.
         Python for istance has <a href="https://www.python.org/dev/peps/pep-0008/#blank-lines" target="blank">Pep8</a>...
         <br>
         This is not only going to help you to have a good style on your code but it will make easier to read by removing all the "stress" you would have or